-Life is too short not to have fun.
+Life is too short not to have fun

+After finishing college, as we were still busy looking for opportunities and jobs I received a phone call from one of my friends informing me that one of our friends had passed on.
 My first reaction was to be furious with him, how could he joke with something so grave?
-After a moment I realised he was serious as the death itself.
+After a moment I then realized that he was serious as the death itself.
 Our friend had not been sick, he just had a tummy churning and the next day he was gone.

 Sooner or later in your life, you’re going to have to face the inevitability of your own death.
 You can’t dodge the grim reaper, neither should you stop living your life to the fullest.
 If you go to sleep, you may not wake up.
 Even if you do wake up, if you go out, you can be run over by a car.
 No matter how safe you think you are, death is a visitor that can just knock on your door anytime.

 How many times have you done this?
 Become furious at something because it didn’t work out the way you wanted?
 Can you relate to any of this?
 When was the last time you really had fun?
-Think about it—the last time you just let yourself go and have a good time?
+Think about it, the last time you just let yourself go and have a good time?
 When did you last forget about all your daily responsibilities and live in the moment?

 You don’t want to look silly in front of other people.
 You’re afraid they’ll judge you.
 Guess what?
 Other people don’t think about you nearly as much as you think they do.
 To quote Dr. Seuss: “Be who you are and say what you feel, because those who mind don’t matter and those who matter don’t mind.”
 Don’t live for the approval of others, they have their own lives.

-You think you don’t have the time
+3. Convincing themselves they don’t have the time

 The most fun is found in spontaneous unplanned moments.
 Let things happen naturally.
 Let yourself experience spur-of-the-moment trips and last-minute get-togethers.
 Be in the present moment.

 As Jim Morrison wrote, “No one gets out of here alive.”
 You’ve got one life, and it’s short.
 Enjoy it.
-It is possible to take something seriously and still inject some fun and humour into it.
+It is possible to take something seriously and still inject some fun and humor into it.

-You think conditions have to be perfect
+6. Wanting conditions to be perfect

 Many fun moments occur when things go unexpectedly awry.
 Allow yourself to be imperfect, and to enjoy the imperfections of life.
 Humans are imperfect creatures, after all, and you’re one of them.
 Telling yourself, “I’ll have fun when…”, is counterproductive and, frankly, a real bummer.
 Have fun now—there’s no time like the present.